How Laser Weapons Work

 Image courtesy Flavio Robles/Creative Services Office, Lawrence Berkeley National Lab

-There are many different types of lasers:
+There are many different types of lasers, including:

-• Solid state lasers have a lasing medium that is solid crystal, like the ruby laser or the neodinium YAG laser, which emits 1.06 micrometer wavelength.
+• Solid state lasers have a lasing medium that is solid crystal, like the ruby laser or the neodinium YAG laser, which emits a 1.06 micrometer wavelength.

 • Gas lasers have a lasing medium that is a gas or combination of gases, such as helium-neon laser or carbon dioxide laser, which emits 10.6 micrometer wavelengths (infrared).